lohanidamodar/flutter_firebase_starter/README.md

 11. **For push notifications** to work on iOS, you need to follow following two steps as described in [firebase_messaging](https://pub.dev/packages/firebase_messaging) iOS integration section
     - Generate the certificates required by Apple for receiving push notifications following [this guide](https://firebase.google.com/docs/cloud-messaging/ios/certs) in the Firebase docs.
 You can skip the section titled "Create the Provisioning Profile".
     - Follow the steps in the "[Upload your APNs certificate](https://firebase.google.com/docs/cloud-messaging/ios/client#upload_your_apns_certificate)" section of the Firebase docs.

+## Contribution
+Contribution (suggestions, issues, feature request, pull requests) are highly welcome.
+Also looking for help in making it testable by adding unit, widget and integration tests.